rust-lang/rust/text/0000-checkpoints.md

 - `Cargo.toml` can include an `epoch` value, which is used to pass to `rustc`.
   - If left off, it will assume epoch 2015.
-- `cargo new` will produce a `Cargo.toml` with the latest `epoch` value (including a epoch currently in its preview period).
+- `cargo new` will produce a `Cargo.toml` with the latest `epoch` value (including an epoch currently in its preview period).

 # How We Teach This
 [how-we-teach-this]: #how-we-teach-this